-The Human Resources Strategy for Researchers can be considered as a tool to put the principles of the Charter & Code into practice.
-In order to achieve this, the Human Resources Strategy for Researchers follows fives steps :
+The Human Resources Strategy for Researchers can be considered a tool to put the principles of the Charter & Code into practice.
+In order to achieve this, the Human Resources Strategy for Researchers follows fives steps:

-- Step 1: An internal analysis by the participating research institution, involving all key players, to compare compliance of current policies and practices with the Charter & Code principles.
+- Step 1: An internal analysis by the participating research institution, involving all key stakeholders, to compare compliance of current policies and practices with the Charter & Code principles.

 - Step 2: On the basis of the results of this analysis, the participating institution or organisation develops its own HR strategy for researchers, which should include a concrete action plan.
 This document is made public.

 - Step 3: The analysis and action plan are then reviewed and acknowledged by the European Commission.
 The acknowledgement implies the right to use the 'HR Excellence in Research' logo.

 - Step 4: Progress in the implementation of the strategy and action plan is subjected to a self-assessment after 2 years.

 - Step 5: An external evaluation is carried out at least every 4 years.

 This is a cyclical process of continuous improvement.